bminer/node-blade/README.md

 - `filename` is the filename
 - `options` - same as `blade.compileFile` above.
-This object is also passed directly to the view, so it should also contain your view's local variables.
+This object is also passed to the view, so it should also contain your view's local variables.
+	A few [reserved local variables](#variable-names-to-avoid) are removed before passing the locals to the view.
 - `cb` - a function of the form `function(err, html)`

 ### blade.middleware(sourcePath, options)